apokochito/designPatterns/README.md

     Usage

     - Singleton pattern is mostly used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings etc.

+    Code

+    In **eager** initialization, the instance of Singleton Class is created at the time of class loading, but it has a drawback that instance is created even though client application might not be using it.

 2. Factory